 Oxted Crematorium

-The site strategy is to set the building within an enhanced landscape of woodland, meadows, memorial gardens and wetlands.
-This will provide privacy and intimacy to the building while allowing large parts of the site to re-wild with native flora and fauna.
+The landscape strategy integrates the building into a restored environment of woodlands, meadows, memorial gardens, and wetlands.
+This approach ensures both privacy and intimacy for visitors while allowing much of the site to re-wild naturally with native flora and fauna.

 • Client − Horizon Cremation